 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
-So far, more than two dozen countries have enacted national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
+So far, 30 countries and territories have enacted national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
 In Mexico, some jurisdictions allow same-sex couples to wed, while others do not.

 Below is a list of countries that have legalized the practice, with the most recent countries to do so shown first.